Ze7111/Versace/README.md

 $ verscae "examples\calculator.v" True
 ```

+## Diffrences between Verscae and Python
+- Verscae is a ```beginners friendly``` language, so it has a lot of features that make it easier to learn.
+- Verscae is a non ```indentation based``` language, so you can use it without worrying about indentation.
+- Verscae is a ```semicolon and comma``` friendly language, so you can use it without worrying about semicolons and commas.
+- Verscae is non ```linear``` language, so you can use it without worrying about the order of the functions, classes, etc.
+- Verscae is a ```dramatic``` language, so you can use it in a ```dramatic``` way.
+- Verscae has a ```decompiler``` so you can decompile your verscae code to python.
+- Verscae is a ```python``` based language, so you can use it with python.
+- Verscae has ```colors and emojis``` so you can use it with colors and emojis.

+### At this point, you might be wondering, ghee, I have to give this language a try, but how do I do that?
+- You can download the latest release from [here](https://github.com/Ze7111/Verscae-Programing-language/releases/latest)
+- Extract the zip and open the folder in vscode
+- Read the README.md file there or read the [Release Documentation](docs/RELEASE%20README.md)
+- Enjoy :D

 ## Features
 - It natively works with python and python libraries
 - The inbuilt syntax is very user friendly and easy to understand